 Any athlete, competitive or recreational, is at risk for a meniscus tear, but contact sports are typically involved.
 That said, you don’t have to be an athlete at all to tear your meniscus.
 Twisting, bending, and squatting can do it, too.
 And the simple act of aging can deteriorate and weaken your meniscus enough that it rips without much force at all.

-Fortunately, Dr. Jeffrey Halbrecht at the Institute for Arthroscopy & Sports Medicine (IASM) in San Francisco can diagnose your knee injury, help you understand exactly what happened, and offer you the most advanced, minimally invasive treatments available.
+Fortunately, both Dr. Jeffrey Halbrecht and Dr. Ephraim Dickinson are sports medicine doctors in San Francisco at the Institute for Arthroscopy & Sports Medicine (IASM).
+They can diagnose your knee injury, help you understand exactly what happened, and offer you the most advanced, minimally invasive treatments available.

 Understanding your anatomy and what happens when you injure part of it is the first step in the healing process.